Read the Article in the Morning Star…

 Lawyers acting for the Guyanese campaigners are to lodge the latest challenge in a court in Guyana this week.
 They are funding the battle against oil giants Exxon Mobil, Hess Corporation and Nexen, a subsidiary of Chinese national oil, through the crowdfunding site CrowdJustice.

 Major oil reserves have been discovered off the coast of Guyana.
 The government and the oil companies have talked about ‘unimaginable wealth’ for the country.
-However, there is widespread fear that this is a bad deal for Guyana and a disaster for our planet.… Read on ...
+However, there is widespread fear that this … Read on ...

 … but one that proves the value of solidarity – so thanks to all of you who signed the petition